 Ionic has the structure and design of AngularJS, where it also takes design language inspiration from Material Design, Android and iOS.
 To begin with, if you are familiar with AngularJS you will be comfortable working in Ionic.

 Ionic is fairly easy to learn and execute, however there are some restrictions on the native features of the device.
 It is TypeScript ready, means you can use current AngularJS 2 components as well.
-Ionic comes with pre-developed, styled components making easier for developers in creating UI for apps.
-Though the UI is not native, it can give a Native UI appearance.
+Ionic comes with pre-developed, styled components, making easier for developers in creating UI for apps.
+Though the UI is not purely native, it can give a Native UI appearance.